Cody-Learner/linux-stable-rc/README.md

 This PKGBUILD, builds the latest 'stable'(*) release '-rc' version of the Linux kernel for testing.

 (*) Listed here : https://www.kernel.org/ <br>
-Latest -rc here : https://web.git.kernel.org/pub/scm/linux/kernel/git/stable/linux-stable-rc.git/ <br>
+Latest -rc here : https://web.git.kernel.org/pub/scm/linux/kernel/git/stable/linux-stable-rc.git/log/?h=linux-6.13.y <br>
 Currently (Mar 20 2025): 6.13.8-rc1 <br>

 **Note:** Not to be confused with 'mainline' and 'longterm' releases -rc's.<br>

 This PKGBUILD is dynamic in that the version is not known until the latest kernel source is downloaded.
-The downloading of all source takes about 2 min, after which the current kernel version will be read from the archive.
+The source download takes a few min, after which the current kernel version will be read from the compressed archive.

-You will be promped with notification of the version, along with the requirement of making a selection to proceed, remove rust, or exit.
+You'll be promped with notification of the current version, along with making a selection to: proceed, remove rust, or exit.

 The entire build process takes slightly less than 30min on this hardware, a 7yo HP mini desktop with a Ryzen 2400GE 4 core 35 watt processor.
 Build time is highly dependant on the amount of modules being built.
-Without using AUR `modprobd-db` this time increases to around 5hr.
+Without using AUR `modprobd-db` this time increases to around 4hr.

-To build this kernel in Arch Linux:
+To build this kernel:

     git clone https://github.com/Cody-Learner/linux-stable-rc.git
     cd linux-stable-rc